RedHatOfficial/miq-Utilities/README.md

     * VMWare customized folder placement
   * Providers / Clusters / Hosts
     * Dynamic dialog methods and instances for getting the LANs for the selected object and for tagging those LANs
-    * Method for determining templated based on a selected location tag on providers and OS tag on tempaltes
+    * Method for determining templated based on a selected location tag on providers and OS tag on templates
 * Service
   * Thread safe (multiple simultaneous provisions) set VM names method with user provided prefix for use with service provisoning state machine
   * `Infrastructure/VM/Provisioning/Naming/vmname` implementation with support for variable suffix counter length and specified domain name